 Here are some strategies to help you make smart decisions about borrowing now, so that you understand and are prepared for your debt later.

-- Creating and sticking to a monthly budget will help you evaluate how much you need to borrow while attending school.
+- Create and stick to a monthly budget helps evaluate how much to borrow while attending school.

-- Know how much you can expect to earn when you graduate.
-Understanding your monthly earnings is the first step in setting a successful strategy.
+- Know how much you can expect to earn after graduation.
+Understanding monthly earnings is the first step in setting a successful strategy.

 - Know how much is available, student financial aid and loan funding can be limited to annual and lifetime amounts.

-- Knowing how much is available and how much you need each year will help you estimate your total student loan debt at graduation.
+- Know how much aid amount is available verses needed each year to help estimate the total student loan debt at graduation.

-- Know the type of loan you are receiving and the terms and conditions of the loan.
+- Know the type of loan you are receiving as well as the terms and conditions of the loan.
 This includes the cost of getting the loan, interest rate, and repayment terms.
 ICOM encourages you to know before you owe.

-- Know how much your monthly payment will be based on the total loan amount borrowed.
+- Know the monthly payment is based on the total loan amount borrowed.
 Keeping track of the total loan amount borrowed from year to year and the changes to monthly payment, will help you keep your borrowing in line with your expected wages and goals.
-ICOM recommends keeping copies of all loan applications and paperwork together to help you manage and track your loans.
+ICOM recommends keeping all copies of loan applications and paperwork together to help you manage and track your loans.

 - Know your repayment options.
 Federal student loans and private/alternative loans have different consolidation and repayment options.
 Explore these options to find the payment option that is right for you.
 ICOM encourages you to understand your repayment options before you graduate.
 Some repayment plans may have an application.